VenkateshV14/portfolio-automation/README.md

 # 🚀 DevOps Portfolio Project

 This is a **full-stack DevOps portfolio project** featuring a React frontend and Node.js backend, containerized using Docker, deployed using a GitHub Actions CI/CD pipeline, and hosted on AWS EC2 provisioned through Terraform.
-The project includes a custom domain with HTTPS support via Let’s Encrypt and NGINX reverse proxy.
+The project includes a custom domain with HTTPS support via Let’s Encrypt and NGINX reverse proxy

 ## 📊 Workflow:
 ![Flow Chart](./images/flow-chart.png)